Rossview High School

 Rossview High School is a high school located in Clarksville, Tennessee.
 It is part of the Clarksville-Montgomery County School System.
 The current building was completed in 2001 for $28 million.
 The school's mascot is Squawk The Hawk, and the school's colors are red and gold, though many sports teams prefer the more 'stylish' black and red.
 A special tutoring and peer advising program was implemented after "inadequate performance" in the 2003 No Child Left Behind tests, which helped to bring the school up to all federal benchmarks by 2005.
 The school far exceeds state achievement score averages for each grade for Reading/Language arts as well as for Math.

+Academics and ratings

+Rossview High School consistently performs above the state average in standardized testing.
+The school is ranked among the top 30% of public schools in Tennessee.
+According to SchoolDigger’s 2025 statewide rankings, Rossview was ranked 42nd out of 389 Tennessee high schools, maintaining a 4-star rating.
+It holds a GreatSchools rating of 8 out of 10.
+Niche assigns the school an overall grade of A−, with a reported graduation rate of 92%.
+The average ACT score for the school in 2025 was 20.6.

+Demographics

+In the 2024–2025 school year, Rossview High School had a total enrollment of 1,529 students.
+The demographic breakdown was as follows: